dogweather/forkful/content/en/haskell/dates-and-times/parsing-a-date-from-a-string.md

   \ representations of dates into a structured format that the program can manipulate.\u2026"
 lastmod: '2024-03-13T22:45:00.137102-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing a date from a string in Haskell involves converting textual representations\
-  \ of dates into a structured format that the program can manipulate.\u2026"
+summary: Parsing a date from a string in Haskell involves converting textual representations of dates into a structured format that the program can manipulate.
 title: Parsing a date from a string
 weight: 30
 ---